After itching

 What to do for pruritus ani?

-If the anus burns or itches, it should first be checked whether unfavorable lifestyle habits could be the cause.
-For itching anus, besides incorrect, insufficient, or overly intense care of the anal region, contact allergies (e.g., detergents) as well as food intolerances should be examined as causes in the first step.
-Sports activities as well as synthetic underwear combined with particularly heavy sweating in the intimate or anal region should also be taken into account here.
+If the anus burns or itches, it should first be checked whether unfavorable lifestyle habits could be the trigger.
+For an itchy anus, besides incorrect, insufficient, or overly intense care of the anal region, contact allergies (e.g., detergents) as well as food intolerances should be examined as causes in the first step.
+Sporting activities and synthetic underwear in connection with particularly heavy sweating in the intimate or anal region should also be taken into account here.

-In the case of short-term anal itching, harmless triggers such as food or allergies to care products are often the cause.
-When itching at the anus occurs briefly, it is not necessarily necessary to see a doctor.
-However, consulting a general practitioner or specialist can certainly be helpful with experience and medical expertise in searching for and identifying the trigger of the anal itching.
-If the itching persists longer and the intensity increases, a prompt visit to a medical expert is recommended.
+In cases of short-term anal itching, harmless triggers such as foods or allergies to care products are often the cause.
+It is not necessarily required to see a doctor for short-term anal itching.
+However, consulting a general practitioner or specialist can certainly help with experience and medical expertise in identifying the cause of the anal itching.
+If the itching persists longer and increases in intensity, a prompt visit to a medical expert is recommended.
 Depending on the cause, the appropriate medical specialty is either dermatology or proctology.
-In some cases, serious diseases may underlie anal itching, which should be clarified in terms of health prevention.
+Anal itching can sometimes be caused by serious conditions that should be clarified for health prevention purposes.

-What to do for itching or burning at the anus?
+What to do in case of itching or burning at the anus?

-Regardless of the cause of itching at the anus, the most important thing is to avoid giving in to the itch as much as possible.
-Rubbing and scratching can worsen the already irritated skin at the anus as well as the symptoms.
-In principle, local substances with anti-inflammatory effects can also be used short-term for the symptomatic treatment and therapy of itching at the anus.
-Soothing ointments or CANNEFF® SUP Suppositories have a soothing effect and promote the regeneration of skin and tissue.
-Additionally, all affected individuals should pay increased attention to thorough intimate hygiene.
+Regardless of the cause of itching around the anus, the most important thing is to avoid scratching as much as possible.
+Friction and scratching can worsen the already irritated skin around the anus and the symptoms.
+In principle, local substances with anti-inflammatory effects can also be used short-term for symptomatic treatment and therapy of anal itching.
+Soothing ointments or CANNEFF® SUP suppositories They soothe, relieve, and promote the regeneration of the skin and tissue.
+Additionally, all affected individuals should pay increased attention to thorough intimate care.
 If symptoms in the anal region persist or increase in intensity, medical advice and expertise should definitely be sought.

-If you are affected by uncomfortable anal itching, pay attention to careful care of the anal region.
-The following tips can help you alleviate the discomfort if necessary:
+If you suffer from uncomfortable itching around the anus, pay careful attention to gentle care of the anal area.
+The following tips can help you possibly ease the discomfort:

 • After bowel movements, it helps to clean the intimate area with clear water and then gently pat dry with very soft toilet paper.

-• Do not wear synthetic underwear to prevent the intimate area from becoming too warm and moist.
+• Do not wear synthetic underwear to avoid it becoming too warm and moist in the intimate area.
 When choosing your underwear, opt for natural materials like cotton, which provide a better microclimate in the intimate zone.

 • Avoid spicy and very salty foods, as well as dairy products and caffeine- and alcohol-containing beverages.